phetsims/phet-info/checklists/postmortem-process.md

 - Review the [Sim Checklist](https://github.com/phetsims/phet-info/blob/main/checklists/sim-checklist.md)

 - [ ]  **8.
 Action items**
-- Note important items in the postmortem github issue, and create issues for any tasks the require action (such as updating documents, leftover "todo's", etc.
+- Note important items in the postmortem GitHub issue, and create issues for any tasks the require action, such as updating documents, leftover TODOs, etc.
 - Action Item Questions:
   - Modifications to look and feel?
   - Modifications to sim design process?